What Is A Petrol Engine, Its Application, Parts and How it Works?

 The function of the oil pump is to pump the oil to various parts of the engine for proper lubrication, cleaning, and cooling.
 The crankshaft gear in the engine is what drives the oil pump.

 The oil sump serves as storage, containing a chamber that keeps the oil.
-In order to prevent dirt and debris from entering the engine, the oil pump lifts the oil from the sump through a wire mesh strainer.
+To prevent dirt and debris from entering the engine, the oil pump lifts the oil from the sump through a wire mesh strainer.

 Types of Petrol Engine